Psychologist vs. Psychiatrist: What’s the Difference?

 • Can be completed in about 18 months

-info SPONSORED
+info AD

-To become a licensed psychologist: Students typically pursue a bachelor’s degree in psychology or related field and then move on to graduate school.
+To become a licensed psychologist: Students typically pursue a bachelor’s degree in psychology or a related field and then move on to graduate school.
 You’ll need a master’s degree in psychology, and you will likely need a doctorate if you are planning to go into counseling.

 Most states require a supervised internship or residency of one to two years (or an equivalent number of hours).
 To get your license, you’ll be required to pass the national Examination for Professional Practice in Psychology (EPPP) as well as an exam on your state’s laws and regulations.
+Requirements vary by state and specialty area, but they generally include supervised clinical training and may also include supervised postdoctoral experience.
+To get your license, you’ll be required to pass the national Examination for Professional Practice in Psychology (EPPP) as well as an exam on your state’s laws and regulations.

 To become a psychiatrist: Students must complete a bachelor’s degree (often in biology or chemistry, as preparation for medical school), take the Medical College Admission Test (MCAT), complete four years of medical school, and then complete at least a four-year residency program, which includes both general hospital resident training and clinical work in psychiatry.